Pupariaa/pupsbot/README.md

 ## How to Use

-To interact with Pupsbot, send a private message on osu! to the account **Puparia**.
+To interact with Pupsbot, send a private message on osu! to the account **Pupsbot** (formerly known as Puparia).
+The bot has migrated to its own dedicated account, though services remain active on Puparia for now.

 ### Core Command